galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/simbank-cli.md

 ---
 Distributed with Galasa, SimBank is a component that simulates a mainframe application.
 It sits above another component called SimPlatform.
 As delivered, SimBank implements a sample banking application against which you can configure and run a set of provided tests in preparation for running your own tests against an *actual* mainframe application.
 You can also practice writing some new tests to run against the SimBank banking application.

 By exercising the Galasa framework against SimBank, you can pre-empt a lot (but not all) of the work and learning necessary to eventually hook your own tests up with a genuine mainframe environment.
 If the provided SimBank tests do not work, then it is unlikely that you will be able to run your own tests on a mainframe application.
-In summary, SimBank helps you to learn Galasa's basic principles of operation before you need to learn how to connect Galasa to your own mainframe application-under-test.
+In summary, SimBank helps you to understand Galasa's basic principles of operation before you learn how to connect Galasa to your own mainframe application-under-test.

 ## Launching SimBank
 SimBank applications and a set of sample SimBank tests are located in the <a href="https://github.com/galasa-dev/simplatform" target="_blank"> Galasa simplatform repository</a> in GitHub.